wlperry/umd_biostats/ecostats_lectures/lecture_15/15_02_class_activity.docx.md

 -   **ANCOVA increases power** by accounting for covariate variation
 -   **Adjusted means** are what we compare, not raw group means
 -   **Homogeneity of slopes** is the most critical assumption
--   **Parallel lines** in your plot suggest homogeneous slopes
+-   **Parallel lines** in plot suggest homogeneous slopes
 -   **Non-parallel lines** indicate heterogeneous slopes - use alternative methods

 ::: {.callout-important appearance="simple"}
 ## Key Points from ANCOVA Analysis

-1.  **Test homogeneity of slopes first** - this is the most critical assumption
+1.  **Test homogeneity of slopes first** - most critical assumption
 2.  **ANCOVA compares adjusted means** at the mean value of the covariate
 3.  **Increases statistical power** by removing variation due to the covariate
 4.  **Choose appropriate methods** based on whether slopes are homogeneous
-5.  **Visualize your results** clearly showing the relationship between variables
+5.  **Visualize your results** showing relationship between variables
 6.  **Check all assumptions** using diagnostic plots
 7.  **Interpret in biological context** - what do the adjusted means tell us?

-Remember: The covariate should be measured independently of the treatment and should not be affected by the treatment itself!
+Remember: covariate should be measured independently of the treatment and should not be affected by the treatment itself!
 :::